acearchive/legacy-artifact-action/README.md

   repository.
 - `slug` is the URL slug of the artifact, which is the file name of the artifact file without the file extension.
 - `commit` is the commit the artifact file was pulled from.
-In `tree` mode, this field is always `null`.
+In `validate` mode, this field is always `null`.
   - `commit.rev` is the commit hash.
   - `commit.date` is the author date in RFC 3339 format, normalized to UTC.